jax-ml/jax/jax/experimental/jax2tf/README.md

 ```

 The Autograph feature of `tf.function` cannot be expected to work on
-functions converted from JAX as above, so it is recommended to
+functions lowered from JAX as above, so it is recommended to
 set `autograph=False` in order to avoid warnings or outright errors.

-It is a good idea to use XLA to compile the converted function; that is
+It is a good idea to use XLA to compile the lowered function; that is
 the scenario for which we are optimizing for numerical and performance
 accuracy w.r.t. the JAX execution: